 © Danielle Brigida / WWF

-Zebras have quite the smile!
-They are uniquely suited to feed on the taller grasses and prefer them, thanks partly to their teeth and biology.
-They lack the four-chambered stomachs that ruminants like giraffes and antelopes have, so they eat several small meals daily.
-Zebras will eat the tall, coarse grasses leaving the rest for others, like wildebeests, who can only eat shorter grasses.
-This relationship, known as mutualism, works out for both animals and is one of the reasons you’ll see them traveling together.
+Zebras lack the four-chambered stomachs of ruminants like giraffes and antelopes, so they must eat several small meals daily.
+They eat the tall, coarse grasses, leaving the rest for others, like wildebeests, who can only eat shorter grasses.
+This relationship, known as mutualism, works well for both animals and is one of the reasons you’ll see them traveling together.

 African Savanna Elephant